 You may discover that you disagree with some of the points made by the authors within the material of the Initiate Programme; if you disagree with something they say you must give an explanation of why this is so.
 You are not required to agree with everything, and it is unlikely that you will, but you must explain why you do not share the same view just as much as you must explain why you do share that view.

 To get the most out of the Initiate Programme you must ensure that the work is your own and done from the heart.
 It is likely the you will need to do some deep thinking and soul searching while studying the material and this is entirely normal and even encouraged.

-While it is possible to 'cheat' and plagarise other people's work is not allowed.
+Copying and plagiarizing other people's work is not allowed.
 Of course you can quote someone but you still have to do the lessons yourself.
 If you do cheat then in the more in-depth stages of your development you will lack the fundamental wisdom behind what is being taught and will not progress any further.
 All cheats eventually just lose interest or are discovered in time.
 This is your training for your benefit.
 Jedi value effort.
 What kind of Jedi do you want to be?

 Every journal post will be read by members, but a lack of responses in your journal does not mean that your journal is not being read.
 Members will generally not post in your journal, because posting in journals, while not banned, is highly discouraged.
 Some of the following reasons are:

 - Posting in journals by a member with great experience might make you mistakenly believe that their view is definitely true.

 - Posting in journals can and has led to people changing the way they post thinking it might please a specific person or get them noticed.

 - Posting can make it harder for a potential Training Master to read and check your journal because additional posts can make it incredibly cluttered.